Investing in Smart Beta

 PUTTING SMART BETA STRATEGIES TO WORK

 Hear from experts on how they are using smart beta strategies and what sort of allocation they are earmarking for smart beta in a multi-asset class portfolio in order to increase diversification, reduce volatility, or enhance returns.
 Should allocations to smart beta be funded from stocks, bonds, currencies & commodities or some sort of mix?
-What sort of tools should they be using to make these decisions?
 And how easy are these strategies to implement into a portfolio?

 Reggie Browne, Senior Managing Director – ETF Group